spectr-e/react-projects/README.md

 Validation alerts will be displayed upon errors like missing values in fields.
 You will also condition the application to automatically jump to the next empty field suppose a user tries to register with unfilled fields.

 Upon successful registration, the form will disappear and a successful alert will be shown.
 You will employ the following hooks: _useState_, _useEffect_, _useRef_.
 You will also use the alert component, title component, and the button component.

+## Project 16: Notes App

+You will create a note app where a user can click on a new note button, add a note and they are able to delete it.
+You can add several notes and adjust their size accordingly where they will arrange themselves in real time.

+Every time you generate a new note, it will have a new background color.
+You will use _style components_ for the very first time; _useState_, _useEffect_, and more.